locuslab/convmixer/README.md

 # Patches Are All You Need?

-This repository contains an implementation of ConvMixer for the ICLR 2022 submission ``Patches Are All You Need?''.
+This repository contains an implementation of ConvMixer for the ICLR 2022 submission "Patches Are All You Need?".

 The most important code is in `convmixer.py`.
 We trained ConvMixers using the `timm` framework, which we copied from [here](http://github.com/rwightman/pytorch-image-models).